 Teenage girl 'accidentally' shot by family member at Orlando condo complex, deputies say

-ORANGE COUNTY, Fla. - A 17-year-old girl is in the hospital after accidentally being shot by a family member, according to Orange County deputies.
+ORANGE COUNTY, Fla. - A 17-year-old girl is in the hospital after a family member accidentally shot her, according to Orange County deputies.

 This happened at the Las Palmas at Sand Lake Condos on Sky Lake Circle.
 Deputies responded to the condo complex around 12:15 a.m. on Thursday.